 [ See also: Does Mindfulness Meditation Work for Anxiety? ]

 Psychotherapy tends to be a verbal exchange that take place between a therapist and client in the safty and comfort of an office.
 Like you might imagine, nature therapy pushed beyond that model and places client, therapist, and nature to mix together in the healing process.
 Nature therapy sessions take place outside in unique settings like a clients back yard, a community garden, a cemetery, or beach to name a few.
 Nature therapy is not for everyone but can be a powerful tool for those hoping to heal in non-traditional ways outside of the therapy office.
 Nature therapy is great for creative adults, teens, or young children.

 [ READ ALSO: Three Ways Stress and Anxiety Impacts Relationships ]

-*More information about upcoming Spring 2018 Nature Therapy Groups co-facilitated by Alison Pepper, LCSW and Romarique Timmerman, LCSW coming soon!
+*More information about upcoming Fall 2018 Nature Therapy Groups co-facilitated by Alison Pepper, LCSW and Romarique Timmerman, LCSW coming soon!

 Written by Alison Pepper, LCSW & NeurOptimal Neurofeedback Trainer